-By the end of 2019, the LCI evaluation team completed baseline data collection for quantitative indicators.
-Findings from the baseline data collection process are narratively described in the final chapter of Green Together's first annual report, titled Green Together: A Baseline and Progress Report on Implementation of the TCC Grant.
-The underlying data for analyzing baseline trends are also included in Appendix 6 (page 78) of this report, along with additional data that has been collected and processed within the past year.
-This Appendix will be updated annually through the release of the 2025 progress report.
+With respect to output indicators, the LCI evaluation team successfully collected data from Green Together partners through the end of June 2023 (which are highlighted as implementation accomplishments throughout this report).
+With respect to outcome- and impact-related quantitative indicators, the LCI evaluation team completed baseline data collection by the end of 2019.
+Findings from baseline data collection are narratively described in the final chapter of Green Together's first annual report, titled Green Together: A Baseline and Progress Report on Early Implementation of the TCC Grant.
+For more recent data on many of the quantitative indicators that were featured in the baseline report, see Appendix 6, page 82 of this report.

-With respect to qualitative data collection, the LCI evaluation team has disseminated two surveys in the Northeast San Fernando Valley project area: (a) one focused on outcomes from community engagement activities and (b) one focused on outcomes from workforce development activities.
-The LCI evaluation team substantially revised the survey instruments from the versions posted in the 2018 evaluation plan, improving their legibility, and reducing their completion time.
+In regard to qualitative data collection, the LCI evaluation team has disseminated surveys in the NESFV project area: (1) one focused on outcomes from community engagement activities and (2) one focused on outcomes from workforce development activities.
+The LCI evaluation team substantially revised the survey instructions from the versions included in the 2018 evaluation plan, improving their legibility and reducing their completion time.
 The surveys have been made available in both English and Spanish, and in print and online formats.